Coding conventions

 Whitespace within lines

-- Do not put whitespace immediately inside parentheses, brackets, braces.
+- Do not put whitespace immediately inside parentheses, brackets, or braces.

 - Do: